Press "Enter" to skip to content

 Why So Much Poop?

 NuTrack works from the front of a horse’s digestive tract (esophagus, stomach, small intestine), and works its way to the back, cleaning out everything that is no longer needed in the gut.
-All the “extras” are flushed out and not just left sitting in the hindgut (cecum, small and large colons and rectum)3.
+All the “extras” are flushed out and not just left sitting in the hindgut (cecum, small and large colons, and rectum)3.
 This means a lower risk of colic, higher nutrient absorption, and yes…more poop to shovel.

 Most horse owners know that free choice hay or forage is absolutely critical for keeping ulcers at bay.
 Since horses are grazing animals, they have a high amount of stomach acid to help digest the constant food intake.
 If that forage is not available, the stomach acid has nothing to break down, so it begins to essentially break down the stomach lining, causing painful and potentially dangerous ulcers.
 NuTrack helps eliminate the risk of ulcers by neutralizing excess stomach acids.